Covid-19 Match day Operations plan

 a) All four turnstiles will be opened and season ticket holders will be checked in separately at turnstile 1 by the gate.
 Lines will be painted on the tarmac outside to depict 1m and a steward will need to be posted outside to ensure this distance is maintained.

-In games with larger attendance (500+, the top turnstile can be opened at the discretion of the safety officer.
+In games with larger attendance the top turnstile can be opened at the discretion of the safety officer.
 This will separate supporters more and avoid a congregation outside the main gates.
-Spectators will then enter the ground by the steps adjacent to the Steve Smith Stand.
+Spectators would then enter the ground by the steps adjacent to the Steve Smith Stand.
+Supporters will be advised of this if arrangements change and the top turnstile becomes operational

-In matches where there are expected to be higher numbers of away spectators and attendance is over 800 then a ‘three entrance’ approach can be adopted with stewards marshalling spectators in by the Social Club.
+In matches where there are expected to be higher numbers of away spectators (or attendance over 600 has been approved by the government) then a ‘three entrance’ approach can be adopted with stewards marshalling spectators in by the Social Club.
 This decision can be taken by the Safety officer in advance of each game dependent on ticket sales.
 In addition to the front and top turnstile, an entry point at the HUSSC will ensure that opportunity for maximum distancing is reached.
 A steward will be posted here at all times when in operation

 Should the reduced attendance figure allowed fall short of our usual match day average attendance, then further tickets may be sold for online streaming of the game but only once the full amount of tickets for the game are sold.
 Supporters unable to purchase match day tickets could be able to register interest in online viewing and then the club can decide if streaming in addition is viable.